 What if the spouse pays the gift tax (rather than seeking reimbursement from trust)?
-A further gift is made (in amount of foregone gift tax)?
+A further gift is made (in the amount of the foregone gift tax)?

-See Morgens case (p.88) re inclusion under §2035(b) for the gift tax paid by the recipients of the QTIP remainder.
+See Morgens case (p.78) re inclusion under §2035(b) for the gift tax paid by the recipients of the QTIP remainder.

-Disclaimer Trusts p.77
+Disclaimer Trusts p.79

-Assume the assets will be included in a QTIP trust unless the surviving spouse elects to reject (i.e., disclaim) the QTIP benefits.
-The assets would (if a disclaimer is made) then go to a non-qualifying trust, e.g., a transfer exposed to estate tax at the 1st death (but subject to unified credit availability?).
+Assume the assets will be included in a QTIP trust unless the surviving spouse elects to reject (i.e., disclaim) some or all of the QTIP benefits.
+The assets would (if a disclaimer is made) then go to a non-qualifying trust, e.g., a transfer exposed to estate tax at the 1st death (but subject to possible unified credit protection?).
 Cf., Clayton case.